UniqueNetwork/unique_docs/docs/networks/nesting.md

 - `constOnChainSchema`
 - `variableOnChainSchema`

-For the existing collections these fields have been moved to the corresponding property keys prefixed by '\_old\_'.
+For the existing collections, these fields have been moved to the corresponding property keys prefixed by '\_old\_'.

 The following token fields have been deprecated and are no longer supported with the new properties schema:
 - `variableData`
 - `constData`

-For the existing tokens `constData` has been moved to `_old_constData`.
+For the existing tokens, `constData` has been moved to `_old_constData`.